Disentangled Parameter-Efficient Linear Model for Long-Term Time Series Forecasting: Related Work

-Recent advancements in time series forecasting have increasingly leveraged frequency-domain knowledge to improve performance.
-One prominent approach incorporates frequency-domain information as auxiliary features to enhance the modeling of long-term dependencies.
-For example, FEDformer\cite{pmlr-v162-zhou22g} introduces a DFT-based frequency-enhanced attention mechanism, where attention weights are computed from the spectra of queries and keys, with the weighted sum calculated directly in the frequency domain.
-Similarly, FiLM\cite{zhou2022film} applies Fourier analysis to retain historical information while filtering out noise.
-Alternatively, some methods operate entirely in the frequency domain.
-FreTS\cite{yi2023frequencydomain} employs a frequency-domain MLP to capture both channel-wise and temporal dependencies, while FITS\cite{xu2023fits} adopts a fully connected network specifically designed for spectral representations.

-Another promising direction incorporates frequency-domain loss functions into time-domain training objectives to capture spectral patterns more effectively.
-For example, FTMixer \cite{li2024ftmixerfrequencytimedomain} and FreDF \cite{wang2024fredflearningforecastfrequency} add frequency-domain loss components on top of time-domain losses, enhancing the model's ability to align with the ground truth in the frequency domain.
+Recent advances in time series forecasting have leveraged frequency-domain techniques to enhance performance.
+FEDformer \cite{pmlr-v162-zhou22g} introduced a DFT-based frequency-enhanced attention mechanism, while FiLM \cite{zhou2022film} used Fourier analysis to retain historical information and reduce noise.
+Other methods, such as FreTS \cite{yi2023frequencydomain} and FITS \cite{xu2023fits}, work entirely in the frequency domain, with FreTS using a frequency-domain MLP for both temporal and channel-wise dependencies.
+Additionally, frequency-domain loss functions have been integrated into time-domain objectives.
+For example, FTMixer \cite{li2024ftmixerfrequencytimedomain} and FreDF \cite{wang2024fredflearningforecastfrequency} use frequency-domain loss components to improve alignment with the ground truth.